Appointment and Dismissal of Officers

 Independence Criteria

-OKI has established independence standards for the appointment of Outside Directors and Outside Audit & Supervisory Board Members (together, "Outside Officers"), and places importance on independence based on these standards when considering candidates.
+The Company has established independence criteria for Outside Directors and Outside Audit & Supervisory Board Members (hereinafter collectively "Outside Officers") that it appoints.
+When examining officer candidates, the Company emphasizes their independence based on these criteria.

-4. Not a major shareholder of the Company (those who directly or indirectly hold 10% or more of total voting rights) or an executive thereof
+4. An Independent Officer has not been a major shareholder of the Company (a shareholder directly or indirectly holding 10% or more of the total voting rights of the Company) or an executive of a party that is a major shareholder of the Company in the past five years.

-7. Does not belong to an auditing firm that conducts the Company's statutory audit
+7. An Independent Officer has not belonged to an auditing firm that conducts the statutory audit of the Company in the past five years.

 a.
 People listed in (2) to (7) above (limited to important executives(*2) for "executives" in (2) to (5), (2) for "people belonging to associations" in (6), important executives and people whose associations have professional qualifications such as certified public accountants or lawyers in the case of accounting or legal expert associations such as audit firms or legal firms, and people who have professional qualifications such as certified public accountants and certified public accountants for "people belonging to audit firms" in (7).